iCliniq Logo

 1. Serum EPO (erythropoietin) estimation.

-2. JAK2 and Exon 12 mutation study by Fish or PCR (polymerase chain reaction) technique.
+2. JAK2 and Exon 12 mutation study by FISH (fluorescence in situ hybridization) or PCR (polymerase chain reaction) technique.

 You can revert with reports.
 I suggest you consult a nearby physician or hematologist for examination once.